A dimension-free discrete Remez-type inequality on the polytorus: Introduction

 However, this observation does not preclude the existence of \emph{certain} sets $E$ giving multi-dimensional analogues of \eqref{ineq:remez} that are dimension-free.
 Indeed, Lundin \cite{L}, and later Aron--Beauzamy--Enflo \cite{ABE} and Klimek \cite{K}, show this is possible in certain cases of $(J,E)$ with convex $E$, such as for bounded-degree polynomials over the polydisk $J=\D^n$ and the real cube $E=[-1,1]^n$.
 As an explicit example, with the prevailing notation, Klimek \cite{K} showed that for $n$-variate analytic polynomials of degree $d$, we have the comparison $\|f\|_{\D^n}\leq (1+\sqrt{2})^d\|f\|_{[-1,1]^n}$.

-On the other hand, it was not at all clear that a dimension-free Remez inequality should exist in the decidedly non-convex setting of $J=\T^n$ and $E\subset \T^n$.
+On the other hand, it was not at all clear when dimension-free Remez inequalities should exist in non-convex settings like $J=\T^n$ and $E\subset \T^n$.
 The arguments in \cite{L,ABE,K} make essential use of the convexity of the testing set $E$ and do not seem to suitably generalize.\footnote{If one considers only \emph{multi-affine} (or individual degree at most 1) polynomials $f$, then $\|f\|_{[-1,1]^n}=\|f\|_{\Om_2^n}$, and by Klimek \cite{K} one obtains \eqref{eq:k2case}; that is, $\|f\|_{\T^n}\leq {(1+\sqrt{2})^d}\|f\|_{\Om_2^n}$.
 This was observed in \cite{DMP}.
 But this line of argument does not appear to extend beyond the class of multi-affine polynomials.} In comparison, for our application to functions on products of cyclic groups $f:\Om_\grpord^n\to\C$, we have no choice but to use the non-convex grid $\Om_\grpord^n$ as our $E$.
-From the perspective of Remez-type inequalities, we believe the key takeaway of Theorem \ref{thm: remez} is that an $E$ giving dimension-free comparisons can exist even in non-convex settings; in particular for $J=\T^n$ and $E=\Om_\grpord^n$.

 That our $E$ is discrete and indeed finite is another interesting feature.
 Remez-type estimates with discrete $E$ were known before; notably, Yomdin \cite{Y} (see also \cite{BY}) identifies a geometric invariant which directly replaces the Lebesgue measure in \eqref{ineq:remez} and is positive for certain finite sets $E$---though the comparison is not dimension-free.
-Our Theorem \ref{thm: remez} appears to be the first discrete Remez inequality for general (analytic) polynomials that is dimension-free.

 It is natural to ask for what other (discrete) sets $E\subset \mathbf{D}^n$ a dimension-free comparison might hold.
-In \cite{BKSVZ} we extend Theorem \ref{thm: remez} to a larger class of testing sets, but we are far from full characterization.
+In \cite{BKSVZ} our Theorem \ref{thm: remez} is extended to a much larger class of testing sets, but we are far from a full characterization of such $E$.